bitcoin/bips/bip-0139/field-registry.md

 - `bip85_derivation_path`: Optional string describing the
   [BIP-0085](https://github.com/bitcoin/bips/blob/master/bip-0085.mediawiki) derivation
   path used to derive this signer's key from a master key.
+- `bip85_application`: Optional string naming the BIP-0085 application the key was derived for.
+Needed alongside `bip85_derivation_path` when the derived secret is not itself a BIP32 key.
+- `bip85_index`: Optional integer index used in the BIP-0085 derivation.
 - `modality`: Optional string describing where the key material lives.
   Either `dedicated` (a device whose only job is signing) or `general` (software on a general-purpose or network-connected device, including a remote service).